EFWob/SI4735-1/examples/SI47XX_KITS/AliExpress/ATS-20/README.md

 ## Encoder-Simulation-Mode (ESM)

 * Some devices come with a rotary encoder that is broken easily.
 This mode is intended to simulate the encoder by buttons only.
 * If "Encoder-Simulation-Mode" is active, the display of the frequency unit (kHz/MHz) at the upper right will be inverted.
+(To activate/deactivate ESM you have to **LP** the Mode-Button).
 * In Active encoder mode (full button event change description is below):
   - **CLICK**/**LP** on "BAND+" will be the same as rotating the encoder right
   - **CLICK**/**LP** on "BAND-" will be the same as rotating the encoder left